sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-printing-spooler-core-removemxdw.md

 # RemoveMXDW

-The `RemoveMXDW` setting is used to remove the Microsoft® XPS Document Writer (MXDW) print queue and driver package from a Windows installation.
+The `RemoveMXDW` setting is used to remove the Microsoft XPS Document Writer (MXDW) print queue and driver package from a Windows installation.

 **To create a Windows image without the MXDW print queue and driver package**